 Comcare established a corporate Governance Framework to support decision making using the principles of stewardship, alignment, collaboration, flexibility, consistency and transparency.
-To operationalise the Governance Framework, a revised governance committee structure was established to clarify purpose, accountabilities and responsibilities.
+A revised governance committee structure was established to clarify purpose, accountabilities and responsibilities.
 This capability is charged with the ongoing governance of Comcare's Modern Slavery reporting.